LEDThereBeLight/intuitive-coding/_posts/2015-01-07-defining-functions.md

 The whole line says to create a new word called `main` and define it to be the functional expression `Html.text "Sucking at something is the first step towards being sorta good at something."` In programming, whenever we make a new word we call it a **variable**, because the definition varies depending on how we write our program.

-In Elm, every variable is a function, and every variable value has a type.
+In Elm, every variable is a function or a command.
 We are not able to define anything else.

 ### Defining words